MelchiorDahrk/Expedition32/walkthrough.md

 - Ask about your ‘Writ’.
 - You will again need to assign the students to writs.
 Read the second set and use your best judgement who to send to which job.
 	- Ask each student about ‘Writs’ and give them the one you think works best.
-		- Return to the Master of Overt violence to receive your writ.
+		- Return to the Master of Overt Violence to receive your writ.

 - Shepherd is in Gnisis.
 The Master suggests you could eliminate the rest of Shepherds gang but it is not a strict requirement.
 The people of the town will know more about their location.
 	- Shepherd is across the river from Gnisis in a small camp.
 His accomplices are across the river from 	the eastern exit to Gnisis, and up on the hill to the west of Gnisis.